Rittenhouse Square: Education

-Residents are in the Albert M. Greenfield School catchment area for grades kindergarten through eight; all persons assigned to Greenfield are zoned to Benjamin Franklin High School.
+Residents are in the Albert M. Greenfield School catchment area, named for Albert M. Greenfield, serves grades kindergarten through eight; all persons assigned to Greenfield are zoned to Benjamin Franklin High School.
 Previously South Philadelphia High School was the neighborhood's zoned high school.

-The Curtis Institute of Music, University of the Arts, and Peirce College are all in the Rittenhouse Square neighborhood.
+The Curtis Institute of Music, University of the Arts, and Peirce College are all in the Rittenhouse neighborhood.